 This is what our little rainbow baby is wearing home, with a matching hat.

 Name sign or anything you may want to use for a baby announcement

 I like to cover the baby in a swaddle or blanket when leaving the hospital

 - Change of clothes (t-shirt, sweats, sweatshirt, boxers etc.)

 - iPhone charger

-I also included notes for during/ after labour, which includes instructions for the placenta encapsulation and cord blood banking.
+I also like to leave notes for my husband, or whoever is to bring my bags to the hospital.
+This is just in case I'm not home when I go into labour.
+Along with these, I included notes for during/ after labour, which includes instructions for the placenta encapsulation and cord blood banking.
 My husband is fully aware of what to do, but there is so much going on once baby is born I want to ensure we don't forget anything.
-You can include a birth plan as well if you create one.
+You can include a birth plan as well.